selinyuksel/selinyuksel/README.md

 Covey.Town is a social platform that inegrates a 2D game-like metaphor with video chat
 </li>
 <li>
-The project was extended to support on of four different player avatars
+The project was extended as part of a group project to support on of four different player avatars
 </li>
 <li>
 A link to the implementation is no longer available.